liferay/liferay-frontend-projects/css/clay_css_2_recipes/02_buttons.md

 ## Button Variants

-Material Design uses a white overlay and opacity with javascript to create the ripple effect on click.
+Material Design uses a white overlay and opacity with JavaScript to create the ripple effect on click.
 We will try to match the `:active` color as close as possible.

 Contained Buttons in Material Design have box-shadows in the default and hover states.
 Since we removed them from the Base Button, we have to reimplement it in `_clay_custom.scss`.
 We also have to remove the hover box-shadow shown in the disabled state because of specificity.